Jillian Tamaki

-Jillian Tamaki (born April 17, 1980) is a Canadian American illustrator and comic artist known for her work in The New York Times and The New Yorker in addition to the graphic novels Boundless, as well as Skim and This One Summer written by her cousin Mariko Tamaki.
+Jillian Tamaki (born April 17, 1980) is a Canadian American illustrator and comic artist known for her work in The New York Times and The New Yorker in addition to the graphic novels Boundless, as well as Skim, This One Summer and Roaming written by her cousin Mariko Tamaki.

 Early life

 Tamaki was born in Ottawa, Ontario, and grew up in Calgary, Alberta.
 She attended Dr. E.P.
 Scarlett High School and went on to study Visual Communication Design and graduate from the Alberta College of Art and Design in 2003.
 After graduating art school, she worked at the video game company BioWare and later taught illustration at the New York City School of Visual Arts.

 Influences and themes

 Tamaki read Archie comics and newspaper strips as a child.
 She submitted outfit designs into contests for Betty & Veronica comics.
-Her parents also had anthologies of other popular comics, including Far Side, Calvin and Hobbes, and Herman.
+Her parents also had anthologies of other popular comics, including The Far Side, Calvin and Hobbes, and Herman.
 In high school she made zines for fun, but she had stopped reading comics after outgrowing Archie.
 Her interest in alternative and indie comics began while she attended college.
-Some of her favorite comics during this time include Bipolar by Tomer Hanuka and Asaf Hanuka, a few Drawn & Quarterly artists including Julie Doucet, Chester Brown, Seth, Michel Rabahliati, as well as books by Will Eisner.
+Some of her favorite comics during this time include Bipolar by Tomer Hanuka and Asaf Hanuka, a few Drawn & Quarterly artists including Julie Doucet, Chester Brown, Seth, Michel Rabagliati, as well as books by Will Eisner.
 She began making mini-comics after graduating in 2003, and her very first mini-comic appears in her first book, Gilded Lilies, which was published in 2006.
 Tamaki often acknowledges her influences as inspirations for beginning her work as they helped her learn the basics of cartooning.
-She also worked on boarding for the popular television show "Adventure Time".
+She also worked on boarding for the popular television show Adventure Time.

 As a self-proclaimed feminist, Tamaki is often questioned about the role this plays in her work.
 She also grew up in an area of Canada where she was the only mixed-race child in her school.
 In multiple interviews, Tamaki explains that her identity shapes the lens that she sees through, but she does not make conscious effort to work these themes into her illustrations and designs.
-She is interested in the female experience and viewing women as whole human beings in an industry that often sexualized women’s bodies.
+She is interested in the female experience and viewing women as whole human beings in an industry that often sexualized women's bodies.
 Being shaped by feminism and race, her work aims to include diverse characters that readers can better identify with.